cgservices/transfer_to_inkind/README.md

 # TransferTo InKind API

-A client for TransferTo InKind API communication
+A client for TransferTo InKind API communication, docs for the API can be found here https://api.transferto.com/docs.html

 ## Installation